aashakadesai/dl-final-project/Project Report.md

 A threshold was selected for the softmax output of the model, classifications that fell below this 'confidence threshold' were categorized as 'None'.
 The resulting accuracy for both models was significantly lower -- approximately 57%.
 In the ubicoustics paper they had a drop in accuracy but it wasn't this large.
 Modifying values of the confidence threshold did not help improve accuracy much.

+It turns out for most deep learning models, there is a gap between the output from the softmax layer and the true probabilies/cofidence for each label.
+Models tend to be overconfident with their prediction.
+Resolving this gap between predicted probabilities and true confidence values is called calibration.
-looked into calibration. turns out softmax prediction accuracies aren't always exact. models are overconfident this gap in calibrartion is problem with deep learning. a solution is temperature scaling, where output is smoothed? temp is a hyperparameter that can be learned. played around with different values from 0.3 - 1, again did not help much
+One way to correctly calibrate a model is temperature scaling.
+Temp is a hyperparameter that can be learned but I chose to manually try different values.
+Again did not help much.

-# PART 2: polyphonic sound event detection #
+# Polyphonic sound event detection #
 As mentioned earlier, real world does not contain sounds in isolation.
 Many different sounds occur simultaneously, resulting in this task called polyphonic sound event detection.
 The original paper did not try this method on polyphonic SED, so I wanted to explore how it performed with a multilabel classification problem instead.

-The dataset used for this part is from TUT-SED.
+The dataset used for this part is from [TUT-SED](https://webpages.tuni.fi/arg/paper/taslp2017-crnn-sed/tut-sed-synthetic-2016 "TUT-SED").
 It contains sounds from 16 classes that are mixed together synthetically to create polyphony.
 The result of a synthetic mixture is very accurate annotations. need password to get dataset.

 The same preprocessing was applied to the audio files to generate mel spectograms, but now it is multilabel classification problem so each sample has multiple labels.